 8. Baby names galore

 A delightful byproduct of this early involvement is that Social Security is the go-to resource for all things baby name.
-SSA famously releases an annual list of the most popular choices (2019 was the year of Olivia and Liam), but its baby names index also lets you search for top names by year, decade and state and see how your own handle (or any other) has held up over time.
+The SSA famously releases an annual list of the most popular choices (2020 was the year of Olivia and Liam, as was 2019), but its baby names index also lets you search for top names by year, decade and state and see how your own handle (or any other) has held up over time.
 It's a treasure trove of ideas for naming your newborn, and of cultural data for nomenclature nerds.